-- A plant capacity that has adequate rating for maintaining a continuous mixing process and able to introduce the cement to produce a final mix that is consistent with the specified proportions. - A mechanical mixer of sufficient length, rotation and paddle design that ensures thorough mixing without segregation of the treated material. - A system of nozzles that promotes a uniform application of water across or along the flow of aggregate passing through the mixing process.
+- A plant capacity that has adequate rating for maintaining a continuous mixing process and able to introduce the various stabilising agents to produce a final mix that is consistent with the specified proportions. - A mechanical mixer of sufficient length, rotation and paddle design that ensures thorough mixing without segregation of the treated material. - A system of nozzles that promotes a uniform application of water and/or fluid stabilising agent(s) across or along the flow of aggregate passing through the mixing process.